-Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that your child's needs are met.
-When it is decided to provide a pupil with SEND support, planning will involve consultation between the teacher, SENDCo and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
+Class teachers and support staff know the children and understand their needs well.
+This enables staff to plan lessons and support according to the specific needs of the children in their class alongside ensuring that your child's needs are met.

+When it is decided to provide a child with SEND support, planning will involve consultation between the teacher, SENDCo and parents to agree the adjustments, interventions and support that are required; the impact on progress, development and or behaviour that is expected and a clear date for review.
 Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
-All those working with the pupil, including support staff, will be informed of their individual needs, the support that is being provided, any teaching strategies/approaches that are being employed and the outcomes that are being sought.
-Specially trained support staff can adapt the teachers planning to support the needs of your child where necessary.
+All those working with the child, including support staff, will be informed of their individual needs, the support that is being provided, any teaching strategies/approaches that are being employed and the outcomes that are being sought.
+Support staff can adapt the teachers planning to support the needs of your child where necessary.

-The nature of intervention, and the strategies employed may include the following:
+The nature of intervention, and the strategies employed may include the following: Strategies to support / develop English and maths:

-Strategies to support/develop Literacy

-- Quality literacy teaching and support from the class teacher and LSAs.
-Differentiated curriculum for children with SEND when necessary. - Individual and group support in the classroom from LSAs and the class teacher. - Use of a range of literacy resources to reinforce concepts and understanding, including the use of laptops and IPADs. - Individual support for pupils with existing Statements of Special Educational Needs and the new Health, Education and Care Plans. - Targeted support for individuals, pairs and small groups with SEND, from the Learning Support Assistant. - Phonics support, focusing on spelling and sentence construction with small groups of SEND pupils.
+- High quality English and maths teaching and support from the class teacher and LSAs.
+Differentiated curriculum for children with SEND when necessary. - Individual and group support in the classroom from LSAs and the Class Teacher. - Use of a range of English resources to reinforce concepts and understanding, including the use of laptops and iPads to enhance learning. - Individual support for pupils with SEND Intervention Funding (SIF) or an Education, Health, Education and Care Plan (EHCP) - Targeted support for individuals, pairs and small groups with SEND, from the teacher or the learning support assistant. - Phonics support, focusing on spelling and sentence construction with small groups of children, often within the classroom. - Voluntary reading support with a variety of children, including SEND children. - Termly assessments of all children, to monitor progress being made and identify areas of need. - Extra adult time to devise/administer the nature of the planned intervention and to monitor its effectiveness. - Staff development and training to support ongoing strategies.

-- Voluntary reading support with a variety of children, including SEND pupils. - Termly assessments of all pupils, to monitor progress being made and identify areas of need. - Homework club available after school for those children who require support. - Specific 'Wave 3' interventions - Extra adult time to devise/administer the nature of the planned intervention and also to monitor its effectiveness - Staff development and training to introduce more effective strategies - Provision of resources to enhance independent learning including sand timers, easy-grip scissors, tinted books and papers, writing slopes, phonics sound mats and high frequency word lists - Targeted literacy support strategies devised by the educational psychologist and implemented by the learning mentor, SENDCo or learning support assistant as appropriate - Cursive handwriting implemented daily throughout the school as and where required. - Use of Dyslexia assessments, and subsequent implementation of support programme as required
+- Provision of resources to enhance independent learning including sand timers, easy-grip scissors, tinted books and papers, writing slopes, phonics sound mats and high frequency word lists. - Targeted English support strategies devised by the educational psychologist and implemented by the teacher, SENDCo or learning support assistant as appropriate. - Cursive handwriting is implemented daily throughout the school. - Use of Dyslexia assessments, and subsequent implementation of support programme as required.

-How we will provide additional support for learning that is available to pupils with special educational needs
+8. How will we provide additional support for learning that is available to pupils with Special Educational Needs and Disabilities?

-The class teacher remains responsible for working with the child on a day-to-day basis.
-They will retain responsibility even where the interventions may involve group or 1:1 teaching, led by learning support assistants, away from or within the mainstream class.
+The class teacher remains responsible for working with the child on a daily basis.
+They will retain responsibility even where the interventions may involve group or 1:1 teaching, led by learning support assistants who work alongside children within the mainstream class as far as possible.
 Teachers work closely with all staff and relevant specialist staff to plan and assess the impact of support and interventions and links with classroom teaching.
-Support with further assessment of the pupil's strengths and weaknesses, problem solving and advising of the implementation of effective support will be provided by the SENDCo.
+Support with further assessment of the child's strengths and weaknesses, problem solving and advising of the implementation of effective support will be provided by the SENDCo.

-Activities that are available for pupils with special educational needs in addition to those available in accordance with the curriculum
+9. Activities that are available for pupils with special educational needs and disabilities in addition to those available in accordance with the curriculum